-- They were – and are – darkened in their understanding.
-They were – and are – alienated from the life of God because of ignorance, which is in them because of the hardness of their hearts.
+- *Being darkened in their understanding, they have been alienated from the life of God because of ignorance, which is in them because of the hardness of their hearts.

-- Who, having been – and being – calloused, gave themselves up to wanton debauchery to work all impurity with greediness.
+- Who, *being calloused, gave themselves up to wanton debauchery to work all impurity with greediness.